What is VPN?

 - BestPaidVPN Services

-VPN’s (Virtual Private Network’s) were first used by companies to enable their employees to securely access internal systems such as email remotely (e.g. from home or while on business trips).
+VPN’s (Virtual Private Network) was first used by companies to enable their employees to securely access internal systems such as email remotely (e.g. from home or while on business trips).
 Today they are increasingly being used for personal use by individuals to protect their privacy while online in public places (e.g. when using the wi-fi connection in a cafe) or in a country where the internet is censored/blocked (e.g. China, Saudi Arabia…).

 VPN is really a private network that utilizes a public network for connecting remote sites or customers together.